FlexMeasures/flexmeasures/flexmeasures/data/Readme.md

 Just to be clear that the `db init` command is needed only at the beginning - you usually do, if your model changed:

-    flask db migrate --message "Please explain what you did, it helps for later" flask db upgrade
+    flexmeasures db migrate --message "Please explain what you did, it helps for later" flexmeasures db upgrade

 ## Get database structure updated

 The goal is that on any other computer, you can always execute

-    flask db upgrade
+    flexmeasures db upgrade

 to have the database structure up-to-date with all migrations.